SpeakerGuard/SpeakerGuard/README.md

 ## MC (Model Component)
 MC contains three state-of-the-art embedding-based speaker recognition models, i.e., ivector-PLDA, xvector-PLDA and AudioNet.
 Xvector-PLDA and AudioNet are based on neural networks while ivector-PLDA on statistic model (i.e Gaussian Mixture Model).

-The flexibility and extensibility of SEC4SR make it easy to add new models.
+The flexibility and extensibility of SpeakerGuard make it easy to add new models.
 <!-- Just wrap the model as `torch.nn.Module` and implement `forward`, `score` and `make_decision` methods. -->
 To add a new model, one can define a new subclass of the `torch.nn.Module` class and implement three methods: `forward`, `score`, and `make_decision` , then it can be evaluated using different attacks.